CloudGlance - Document Intelligence Platform

 Context

 CloudGlance began inside Cortex Construction Solutions, a company that has spent nearly two decades working with tenders, contracts and large technical documents.
-Over the years, the team built a powerful backend AI capable of reading thousands of pages, extracting information accurately and powering tender workflows far more consistently than manual methods.
+Over the recent years, the team built a powerful backend AI capable of reading thousands of pages, extracting information accurately and powering tender workflows far more consistently than manual methods.

 But until this point, CloudGlance existed only as backend intelligence and internal prototypes.